 ADDITIONAL PROJECT BUDGET NOTES (OPTIONAL): Provide information to clarify any line item included in the project budget.
-(750 Character Limit, including spaces)
+(750 character limit, including spaces)

-Tab 6: Items to Upload
+Tab 7: Items to Upload

 Upload your work samples here.
-Do not upload discipline-specific requirements in PDF format here (for the instructions on how to submit these, see "Discipline-Specific Items" in the section for Tab 4: Project Info/ Subtab 3: Other Details).
+Do not upload the Additional Items requirements in PDF format here (for the instructions on how to submit these, see "Additional Items" under Tab 5).